Kong/docs.konghq.com/app/konnect/gateway-manager/declarative-config.md

     ```

 1. If everything looks good, [`deck sync`](/deck/latest/reference/deck_sync/)
- the configuration to the new runtime group:
+ the configuration to the new control plane:

     ```sh
     deck sync \